On the dynamics of a free vortex pair in the presence of a fixed vortex: Constrained three-vortex problem

 Let us look at the case when the saddle point on the $u$-axis lies in $(0,1)$.
 We have considered the circulations as $\Gamma_0=1,\Gamma_1=1,\Gamma_2=-1$, so that the unique saddle is at $((\sqrt{5}-1)/2,0)\approx(0.618034,0)$.
 As explained in theorem~\ref{theorem_Mneq0_ultimatum}, separatrices [see black dashed lines in figures~\ref{fig_Mneq0_Keq1_g0_p_bounded}(a) and~\ref{fig_Mneq0_Keq1_g0_p_unbounded}(a)] divide the $(u,v)$ phase plane into three sub-regions.
 The region that contains the origin is shaded yellow.

 An initial condition for $z_1$ and $z_2$ is arbitrarily chosen such that the ratio $z_2/z_1$ lies in this region.
-In figure~\ref{fig_Mneq0_Keq1_g0_p_bounded}, we have taken the initial conditions as $z_2|_{t=0}=0.4$, $z_1|_{t=0}=1$, so that we get $z_2/z_1|_{t=0}=(0.4,0)$ [marked by a red dot in figure~\ref{fig_Mneq0_Keq1_g0_p_bounded}(a)] that lies in the yellow shaded region.
+In figure~\ref{fig_Mneq0_Keq1_g0_p_bounded}, we have taken the initial conditions as $z_2|_{t=0}=0.4$, $z_1|_{t=0}=1$ [marked by a red dot in figure~\ref{fig_Mneq0_Keq1_g0_p_bounded}(a)] that lies in the yellow shaded region.
 For these initial conditions, system~\eqref{z0_z1_z2_dot} is numerically integrated to obtain the $(u,v)$ phase plane trajectory [marked red in figure~\ref{fig_Mneq0_Keq1_g0_p_bounded}(a)] as well as the actual vortex trajectories [see figure~\ref{fig_Mneq0_Keq1_g0_p_bounded}(b)].
-As expected from theorems~\ref{theorem_Mneq0_periodic_orbits} and~\ref{theorem_Mneq0_ultimatum}, the $(u,v)$ phase plane trajectory is a closed orbit, and the vortex motion is bounded with periodic inter-vortex distance functions (figure not shown for brevity).
+As expected from theorems~\ref{theorem_Mneq0_periodic_orbits} and~\ref{theorem_Mneq0_ultimatum}, the $(u,v)$ phase plane trajectory is a closed orbit, and the vortex motion is bounded with periodic inter-vortex distances (figure not shown for brevity).

 Next, we illustrate the case when the initial condition is such that $z_2/z_1|_{t=0}$ is outside the region of entrapment.
-We have considered the initial conditions $z_2|_{t=0}=(0.5,0.5)$ and $z_1|_{t=0}=(1,0)$, so that $z_2/z_1|_{t=0}=(0.5,0.5)$ [marked as a red dot in figure~\ref{fig_Mneq0_Keq1_g0_p_unbounded}(a)], lies outside the region of entrapment as required.
+We have considered the initial conditions $z_2|_{t=0}=-0.5+ 0.5\, \mathbbm{i}$ and $z_1|_{t=0}=1$, so that $z_2/z_1|_{t=0}=-0.5+ 0.5\, \mathbbm{i}$ [marked as a red dot in figure~\ref{fig_Mneq0_Keq1_g0_p_unbounded}(a)], lies outside the region of entrapment as required.
 By numerically plotting the respective $(u,v)$ phase plane trajectory [marked red in figure~\ref{fig_Mneq0_Keq1_g0_p_unbounded}(a)] and the physical vortex trajectories [see figure~\ref{fig_Mneq0_Keq1_g0_p_unbounded}(b)], we see that the vortex motion is unbounded and the corresponding $(u,v)$ phase plane trajectory tends to the singularity point $(1,0)$ just as one would expect from lemma~\ref{lemma_Mneq0_eta1_convergence} and theorem~\ref{theorem_Mneq0_ultimatum}.